COVID-19 vaccines for kids ages 5 to 11 could be ready as soon as next week - NewsBreak

 So far, teen vaccination rates have varied substantially across states, according to the American Academy of Pediatrics .
 In 12 states — including Maryland, New Mexico, Virginia and New Jersey — more than two-thirds of children ages 12 to 17 have received at least one dose.
 In 18 states — including Iowa, Michigan, Georgia, Missouri, Montana, Ohio, Louisiana and Tennessee — fewer than 50% have received one dose.

-Idaho’s information was not available in the American Academy of Pediatrics report, but the state’s website says about 37%, or about 39,250 Idahoans between the ages of 12-15 have received their first shot.
-That age group became eligible in May across the U.S.

-But a vaccine option for kids has been eagerly anticipated not just by parents but also by pediatricians and school officials.
+But a vaccine option for kids has been eagerly anticipated not just by parents but also by pediatricians and school officials, who already have been vaccinating the 12- to 15 -year-olds who became eligible in May.

-“The more individuals who are vaccinated, the more you reduce the risk,” said Dan Domenech, executive director of the American Association of School Administrators and former superintendent of the Fairfax County, Virginia, Public Schools.

 Kids at lower risk